Get ready for an inspiring two semesters

 At the top of every hiring manager's list: data-savvy professionals who can work the numbers to draw conclusions and clearly communicate their results.
 Our employer partners tell us that most analysts fall far short in this regard.

-We target this skill gap with a unique model: pairing a Business Communication course with a technical course every semester.
-By the end of semester three, you'll be able to clearly show that you can understand business problems, solve them with data, and communicate to the people who matter.
+We target this skill gap with a unique model: pairing a Business Communication course with a technical course every Spring semester.
+In the Fall, the Business Communication course will be a stand-alone.
+By the end of semester two, you'll be able to clearly show that you can understand business problems, solve them with data, and communicate to the people who matter.

 “The business world needs people with technical skills who can also communicate in a clear and concise way.
 Tippie does a great job of providing both.”